rudelm/rudelm.github.io/content/post/2013-12-19-how-to-create-an-os-x-mavericks-installer-usb-stick.md

 title: How to create an OS X Mavericks installer USB stick
 url: /2013/12/19/how-to-create-an-os-x-mavericks-installer-usb-stick/
 ---
 <span style="line-height: 1.5em;">So you want to install OS X Mavericks on your older Mac from an USB stick.
-But the Mavericks installer is just an app which wants to upgrade your running Mac OS X, so you don&#8217;t have the option to start a fresh installation.</span>
+But the Mavericks installer is just an app which wants to upgrade your running Mac OS X, so you don't have the option to start a fresh installation.</span>

 But there is an option available: